Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 The data gap widens as deals get bigger

 Data quality is the invisible variable behind every outbound campaign.
-A bad email address doesn't just waste a send.
+A bad email address does not just waste a send.
 It damages your sender reputation, pushes future emails to spam, and tanks your entire campaign's performance.
 A wrong phone number wastes a rep's time.
-A stale contact record means you're pitching someone who left the company six months ago.
+A stale contact record means you are pitching someone who left the company six months ago.

-Apollo also includes buying intent data on all plans with 1,600+ topics.
-That's a meaningful upgrade over Instantly for teams that want to prioritize accounts showing purchase intent, not just contacts matching a job title filter.
-Apollo's data coverage, however, varies outside English-speaking markets, and the company suggests prospects test coverage by region before committing.
+Apollo operates a 230M+ contact database with a 7-step email verification process, a contributor network of over 2 million data sources, and claims of 97% email accuracy.
+Apollo also includes buying intent data on all plans with 1,600+ topics, a meaningful upgrade over Instantly for teams that want to prioritize accounts showing purchase intent beyond job title filters.
+Apollo's data coverage, however, varies outside English-speaking markets, and Apollo recommends testing coverage by region before committing.

 ZoomInfo operates at a different scale.